-The probate court's injunction flies in the face of this binding precedent.
-After deferring its decision on the Motion so that the Lawyers' could put on evidence related to the merits of their claims, the court issued an injunction that purports to make a number of merits findings, including that the Lawyers "fully performed, or at the very least, substantially and materially performed all of their duties, responsibilities, and obligations under the [Fee Agreements]" and that the Clients "are estopped, quasi-estopped, and/or have waived any and all defenses, if any, that could or would be lodged to the [Fee Agreements] or the quality of the legal services performed by" the Lawyers.
-(Tab 2, CR:294.)
+The probate court's order-however characterized-flies in the face of this binding precedent.
+After deferring its decision on the Motion so that the Lawyers' could put on evidence related to the merits of their claims, the court issued a "Temporary Injunction" that purports to make a number of merits findings, including that the Lawyers "fully performed, or at the very least, substantially and materially performed all of their duties, responsibilities, and obligations under the

+[Fee Agreements]" and that the Clients "are estopped, quasi-estopped, and/or have waived any and all defenses, if any, that could or would be lodged to the [Fee Agreements] or the quality of the legal services performed by" the Lawyers.
+(Tab 2, MR:294).
 These findings go to the heart of the fee dispute in the arbitration and thus improperly intrude on the province of the arbitrator.
-Tantrum Street, 2017 WL 3275901, at \9; McCollum, 666 S.W.2d at 609.
+Tantrum Street, 2017 WL 3275901, at 9; McCollum, 666 S.W.2d at 609.

 This overreach is particularly egregious because the parties incorporated the AAA Rules into their arbitration agreement, and thus the Lawyers could have secured any truly necessary relief from the arbitrator.
-(Tab 3, CR:99; Tab 4, CR:106.)
+(Tab 3, MR:99: Tab 4, MR:106.)
 The AAA Rules make clear that an arbitrator is authorized to enter injunctive relief if necessary to protect or conserve property.
-See AAA Commercial Arbitration Rule 37(a) (empowering arbitrator to "take whatever"

-interim measures he or she deems necessary . . . for the protection or conservation of property").
-Thus, under the bargain struck by the Lawyers-and the agreements they drafted-the arbitrator, not the probate court, should have decided whether preliminary injunctive relief was necessary.
+See AAA Commercial Arbitration Rule 37(a) (empowering arbitrator to "take whatever interim measures he or she deems necessary . . . for the protection or conservation of property").
+Thus, under the bargain struck by the Lawyers-and the agreements they drafted-the arbitrator, not the probate court, should have decided whether preliminary relief was necessary.
 Flat Wireless, LLC v.
-Cricket Comms., Inc., No. 07-14-00036-CV, 2014 WL 812831, at \2 (Tex.
+Cricket Communc'ns, Inc., No. 07-14-00036-CV, 2014 WL 812831, 2 (Tex.
 App.-Amarillo Feb.
 24, 2014, no pet.) (holding that "questions pertinent to the arbitration and within the authority of the arbitrator," including injunctive relief, "should be decided by the arbitrator where practicable").

-The probate court thus abused its discretion in making merits determinations and issuing the challenged injunction.
-The injunction can and should be reversed for this reason alone.
+The probate court thus abused its discretion in making merits determinations and the order should be reversed for this reason alone.